Updated: Mar 28

 A cantilever retaining wall often is often constructed using reinforced concrete and utilises cantilever action to retain the mass behind the wall from assuming a natural slope.
 Stability of this type of retaining wall is achieved from the weight of the soil on the heel portion of the base slab.

 The design and construction of retaining walls will depend on the application, site classification and budget.

 Also known as concrete sleeper retainer walls, usually consist of concrete posts or steel beams cast into a concrete footings.
 The retaining is achieved with concrete panels inserted between reinforced concrete post or galvanised I beams.

 This type of retaining wall is easy and quick to install in sand sites.
 Also this type of retaining wall isn't recommend within 1km from the ocean and to ensure durability, is it critical that the steel I-beams are galvanised.

 Concrete Block Retaining Wall Systems

-Retaining wall using concrete masonry blocks are straightforward to construct and since there is a wide range of colours and textures available there are a range of options for retaining walls, planter boxes and feature walls.
-Concrete masonry retaining wall are typically constructed in Australia using 150 series block or 200 series blocks.
+Retaining wall using concrete masonry blocks are straightforward to construct and since there is a wide range of colours and textures available, there are a range of options for retaining walls, planter boxes and feature walls.
+Concrete masonry retaining walls are typically constructed in Australia using 150 series blocks or 200 series blocks.